-The ecology of the Everglades benefits from recession rates from 0.0 to 0.12 feet per week this time of year, with an ideal rate near 0.06 given the drier than average rainfall amounts predicted.
-Maintaining a hydroperiod supportive of upcoming wading bird nesting at the critical Alley North colony in WCA-3A North is very uncertain.
-Depth in this region is below 1.0 foot and la Nina climatic conditions persist which suggest a drier than average dry season.
-Maintaining an average to below average recession rate in this region will be beneficial to wading bird nesting success at this Colony, made more ecologically important as wading birds have experienced poor nesting the last three years.
+The ecology of the Everglades benefits from recession rates from 0.0 to 0.12 feet per week this time of year, with an ecologically ideal rate near 0.06 feet per week given the drier than average rainfall amounts predicted.
+Maintaining a hydroperiod supportive of upcoming wading bird nesting at the critical Alley North colony in WCA-3A North is critical to the overall ecology of the region.
+Depths near the colony are below 1.0 foot and la Nina climatic conditions persist, which suggest a drier than average dry season.
+Continuing to support a below average recession rate in this region (S-150) will be beneficial to wading bird nesting success at this Colony, made more ecologically important as wading birds have experienced poor nesting the last three years.
 Florida Bay salinity is at a good position as we continue into the dry season and will continue to benefit from maintaining freshwater input to the system when available.
-Maintaining higher water depths in the WCAs now can help support wading bird nesting success throughout the nesting season.
-Although conserving water in WCA-3A could lead to increased salinity in the Florida Bay, current favorable salinity levels may provide an opportunity for a reduction in discharge from the WCAs to ENP.
-This approach could deliver broader landscape-wide ecological benefits across the EPA while balancing ecological priorities.
+Maintaining higher water depths in central WCA-3A now can help support wading bird nesting success throughout the nesting season.
+Conserving water in WCA-3A might be a concern if Florida Bay salinities are seen to rise rapidly and approach hypersalinity.
+Current favorable salinity levels in Florida Bay may provide an opportunity to deliver broader landscape-wide ecological benefits while balancing ecological priorities.
 Individual regional recommendations can be found in Table EV-2.